visgl/deck.gl/docs/coordinate-systems.md

 functions (preproject, scale and project) for handling projections and scaling, a single layer class can support all three modes (app selects via a layer prop).

-The new meters mode is perfect for some of our high resolution data sets which are typically specified in sets of coordinates in meters offset from a single lat/lon (“simplified UTM”).
+The new meters mode is perfect for high resolution data sets which are typically specified in sets of coordinates in meters offset from a single lat/lon (“simplified UTM”).
 Such data can now be supplied directly to deck.gl layers (i.e. to the GPU) without any JavaScript transformation.